archy-bold/magento-boilerplate/README.md

 magento > public_html > skin<br /><br />
 Then you will need to change the package name in the admin panel to render the new package you have just installed (system > configuration > design > package).

-<h2>Using Grunt</h2>
+<h2>Using Gulp</h2>
-First off I'm going to assume you have successfully installed Node.js and Grunt, if you haven't you need to do this first.
+First off I'm going to assume you have successfully installed Node.js and Gulp, if you haven't you need to do this first.
-First install <a href="http://nodejs.org/download/" target="_blank">Node.js</a> then install <a href="http://gruntjs.com/getting-started" target="_blank">Grunt</a>.
+First install <a href="http://nodejs.org/download/" target="_blank">Node.js</a> then install <a href="https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md" target="_blank">Gulp</a>.
 Once you've done that proceed below.

 cd into the skin theme directory like so